pavlovskakristina/pavlovskakristina/README.md

-- print("Hello world!")
 - 👋  Hi, I’m Kristina and I'm 22.
-- 👀 I’m interested in coding and learning about AI.
+- 🤖  I am passionate about coding and artificial intelligence.
+- 👀  My interests lie in software development, AI and exploring how technology can solve complex problems.
-- 🌱 I’m currently learning excel and python.
+- 🌱  Currently, I'm deepening my knowledge in C++ and Python.
-- 📫 You can reach me on instagram as kristina__pavlovska
+- 📫  You can reach me on Instagram: @kristina__pavlovska

 REGARDS